 When Mao suppressed all religions on the foundation of the People's Republic in 1949 there were revolts in Muslim dominated areas.
 Mosques and other religious buildings were destroyed.
 It was not until 1978 when some religious freedom was permitted that the suppression came gradually to an end.

 There are now mosques in most of China's large cities with between 20 and 130 million people following Islam.
-Traditional Muslim clothing became a frequent sight on Chinese streets but now with fears of Jihad inspired separatists, Muslim practices are now being outlawed again.
+Traditional Muslim clothing became a frequent sight on Chinese streets but now with fears of Jihad inspired separatists, some Muslim practices are being outlawed again.

 Traditionally, every home will have a shrine dedicated to the family's ancestors.
 An ancestral tablet bears the names of the ancestors.
 Often a parcel of 'ancestral' land gave income that was used to pay for the maintenance of the shrine and the offerings.
 For many villages long ago, all the villagers were related and bore the same surname.
 The veneration of ancestors was then a communal act of solidarity and confirmation of shared heritage.
 Tradition has it that a part of the deceased spirit is locked in the ancestral tablet.
 Sometimes chicken blood was offered as sustenance to the spirit locked in it.
 A small ancestral shrine is usually placed on the north wall of the house with incense burners around it.
 A mother's name is added to the inscribed list on the tablet alongside the father on her death.
 As it was so important to have your name inscribed on a tablet, a problem arose on the death of unmarried daughters as there was no place alongside a man on the tablet for their names to be added.
 Sometimes a special marriage with an unmarried, single, dead man was arranged so her name could be put on his family's tablet.
 Sometimes a marriage was made to a bachelor on the agreement that he would, after a brief period of mourning, marry another daughter of the same family.
 If these options were not possible, the unmarried daughter could pay to have her name to be added to a special tablet at a Buddhist temple.